Guidelines for Honors Compacts for the University Honors Program

 - culminate in a specific “product” that can be evaluated.

-2. The department chair (or the director of the honors program to which the course will be applied) will review the application as soon as possible and will notify the student and the instructor whether the honors compact has been approved or must be revised.
+2. The University Honors Coordinator will review the application and the student’s GPA as soon as possible and will notify the student and the instructor whether the honors compact has been approved or must be revised.

-5. The instructor will then notify the department chair or honors program director whether or not an honors compact has been successfully completed no later than the last official day of final examinations for any term.
+4. The instructor will then notify the University Honors Coordinator whether or not an honors compact has been successfully completed no later than the last official day of final examinations for any term.

-7. The Dean of Undergraduate Studies will provide the registrar with a list of all successfully completed honors compacts no later than the day that grades are due in the registrar’s office.
+5. The University Honors Coordinator, or for the UHP students, the Undergraduate Studies Dean’s designee will provide the registrar with a list of all successfully completed honors compacts no later than the day that grades are due in the registrar’s office.

-8. In the event that, due to circumstances beyond his or her control, the student is granted an official Incomplete in the course, the honors compact must be completed no later than the date when all other course requirements must be complete.
+6. In the event that, due to circumstances beyond his or her control, the student is granted an official Incomplete in the course, the honors compact must be completed no later than the date when all other course requirements must be completed.

-9. Any appeals involving an honors compact should be directed to the chair of the University Honors Council who will consult with the UHC before acting on the appeal.
-Normal university deadlines for all grade changes will still apply.
+7. Any appeals involving an honors compact should follow the appeals procedure (as detailed in the Code of Academic Integrity) although the Chair of the University Honors Council may be consulted during the process.
+Normal university deadlines for all grade changes still apply.